Vietnamese Salad Rolls

 - Roll the bottom edge of wrapper over to enclose the filling, and continue rolling until spring roll is formed.

 - Cover rolls with damp paper towel and refrigerate up to four hours, until needed.

-Combine dip ingredients in a small bowl.
+- For dip, combine all ingredients in a small bowl.
 Refrigerate until ready to serve.

 Recipe first published in Allergic Living magazine.
 Subscribe today for more great allergy-friendly and gluten free recipes